Bereavement Leave California – Law & Employee Rights in 2022

-We all have lost dear once at some point of time, Its devasting to lose someone forever.
+We all have lost a loved one at some point, its devasting to lose someone forever.
 It is required to attend the funeral to give them a last see off.
 Well, to be present you need to take a day off and if would be paid, you must oblige to your company.
 If you are the one who recently used such leave and wants to know if this would be paid leave or not, read on is bereavement leave mandatory paid in California, What policies say, what Govt says, after all, are you eligible to take this leave?

 How Bereavements leave effects Employee’s Job in California?

-In companies with no such leave system, In my HR career, I have seen that people lose their job while going for bereavement.
+In companies with no such leave system , In my human resources career, I have seen that people lose their job while going for bereavement.
 For that reason, a Government of California once tried to enforce this as a law.

 By doing that, the government decided to ensure that none of the employees is thrown out of their job while taking this type of leave.
 The urge of the state was not to ensure payment for the leave period but to make it sure that they retain their job.